Lesie-23/Give-Ad-Hoc-insights-on-Consumer-Goods-Domain-/README.md

        Utilized SQL to run queries and extract neccessary data.

 2. Data Visualization:
-        Power Bi was used to visualied and provide insights.
+        Used POWER BI for visualization and provide insights.

 4. Presentation and actionable insights:
         Designed presentation using Microsoft powerpoint and  provided meaningful insights for the top-level management.

 #Conclusion: